esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 the file.

-Note that the image plugin must be explicitly registered using :py:func:`PIL.Image.register_open`.
+Note that the image plugin must be explicitly registered using :py:func:`PIL2.Image.register_open`.
 Although not required, it is also a good idea to register any extensions used by this format.

 The :py:attr:`tile` attribute